 This evening we watch San traditional dancing and you can stay in a traditional hut (small extra cost) for a pukka San experience.

-Rising early, we travel from Ghanzi over the Botswana-Namibia border and on to Windhoek.
-This is a long trip which gives us a glimpse of the vastness of Africa as we drive through breath-taking, enormous, plains.
+Rising early, we travel from Ghanzi over the border into Namibia and on to Windhoek.
+This is a long trip which gives us a glimpse of the vastness of Africa as we drive through breathtaking, enormous, plains.

-On arrival in Windhoek - Namibia's capital city - we go on a short city tour, after which our safari ends.
+On arrival in Windhoek - Namibia's capital city - your guide takes you on a short walking tour of the city, after which our safari ends.

 It is nice, however, to join the group for a final meal at Joe's Beerhouse, one of the city's many eateries, which offers a glimpse into this cosmopolitan city's nightlife.

 Windhoek is a wonderful mix of African and European (much German) influences.
 Known for its safety and good upkeep, there's something for everyone.
 From the beautiful botanical gardens to the state museum at Alte Feste to the plethora of shops and restaurants, it'll be hard to decide which activities to pick!

 For up-to-date and confirmed pricing info for optional items, please drop us an enquiry.